beskorovajny/restaurant-web-app/README.md

 ***PROJECT DESCRIPTION***

-The task of the final project is to develop a web application that supportsthe functionality according to the task variant.
+The task of the final project is to develop a web application that supports the functionality according to the task variant.
 There are roles:
 ```
 Client,
 Manager.
 ```
- The client (authorized user) places orders from the menu - thecatalog of dishes , and also has the opportunity to view the catalog taking into account the sorting:
+ The client (authorized user) places orders from the menu - the catalog of dishes , and also has the opportunity to view the catalog taking into account the sorting:
 ```
 - by the name of the dish;